 While the assessment does not capture all of the sources of uncertainty, examination of the effects of alternate weightings of the likelihood components and alternate steepness and natural mortality estimates indicate that reference points derived from the base run are relatively robust.
 The reference points suggest that there was less than a 10% chance that the population is overfished or undergoing overfishing.
-Sensitivity analysis evaluating the inclusion/non-inclusion of shrimp bycatch estimates indicate that SSBmsy estimates are sensitive to the inclusion of Atlantic croaker caught as shrimp bycatch.
-However, increased SSBmsy estimates are also accompanied by higher SSB estimates.
-The ratio of SSB2002:SSBmsy when shrimp bycatch is included indicates that the stock is unlikely to be below the threshold estimates.
+Sensitivity analysis evaluating the inclusion/non-inclusion of shrimp bycatch estimates indicate that SSB{msy} estimates are sensitive to the inclusion of Atlantic croaker caught as shrimp bycatch.
+However, increased SSB{msy} estimates are also accompanied by higher SSB estimates.
+The ratio of SSB2002:SSB{msy} when shrimp bycatch is included indicates that the stock is unlikely to be below the threshold estimates.
 Of concern would be management goals that define biomass reference points in absolute terms.
 There appears to be some justification for revising the reference points for the biomass target and threshold to relative terms until a more comprehensive evaluation of Atlantic croaker from shrimp bycatch can be carried out.

-The next stock assessment is scheduled for the fall of 2009, an update assessment through the SEDAR process.
+The next stock assessment is scheduled for 2009-2010, and will have a peer review workshop through the SEDAR process.